-Yes, with the latest iOS13 software and the latest iPhones.
+Yes, with the latest iOS16 software and the latest iPhones.
 With older software such as the iOS11 or an iPhone older than the iPhone 7, then no.

-To clear any confusion, the iPhone 7,8, X, Xs, Xr, 11, 11 Pro and SE (2020) can all read NFC tags with iOS11 or later.
-Encoding NFC tags is a different process and requires iOS13.
+To clear any confusion, the iPhone 7,8, X, Xs, Xr, 11, 11 Pro, SE, 12, 12 Pro, 13 and iPhone 14 can all read NFC tags with iOS11 or later.
+Encoding NFC tags is a different process and requires iOS13 or later

 If you are using an iPhone, then check our tutorial on how to encode NFC tags with an iPhone.

 In short, almost any Android NFC enabled smartphone.
 You will need to download an App but the best encoding App is free, reliable and easy to use.

 Encoding your tags doesn't require specialist knowledge or technical skills.
 You just need to know the web address you want to encode, download the App to your Android phone, tap a few buttons and then wave the phone over your tag.
 Done.

 The first is which NFC chip do you need ?
 There's a detailed breakdown of the different NFC chip types on our website but to save you the read, to get started, buy yourself NFC tags with the NTAG213 chip.

 Unless you plan on encoding vCard contact details (which Seritag strongly suggest that you don't), then the NTAG213 chip will do everything you will probably need.